jakubBone/SpringBoot-Mailing-System/README.md

 ## 📈 Application Endpoints

-- `/api/login` – login, authentication and JWT token generation
+- `/api/login` – Authenticates user and returns a JWT token
+- `/api/messages` – Sends a message from the logged-in user to another users
-- `/api/info` – returns the current application version
+- `/api/info` – Returns the current application version
-- `/api/uptime` – returns application uptime in seconds
+- `/api/uptime` – Returns application uptime in seconds

 ## 📦 Building with Docker